Posted June 23, 2021

 Employees who have received approval from their supervisor, unit HR, and central offices as appropriate to work off-site must have an agreement on file with their department.

-Work Agreement Documents
+Remote Work Agreement

-These agreements have been created by University Human Resources and the Office of the General Counsel (OGC) for use with regular and temporary staff.
+These agreements have been created by University Human Resources and the Office of the General Counsel (OGC) for use with regular and temporary employees.
 If you have questions about modifying them, please contact your central office HR representative.

 Process for Reviewing/Filing Agreements